francheetham/franc/README.md

-# RESN TEMPLATE
+# TEMPLATE
-This is the starting point for most of our projects.
+This is the starting point for most projects.
 It has a lot of stuff in there.
 The way we usually use it is clonig the project and getting rid of the parts we won't need.

 It consists of a backbone application with a couple of default routes/views, some libraries included and many utilities.